Energy-Based Models for Continual Learning: Continual learning with Energy-Based Models

 Different from the softmax-based classifier, EBMs maximize likelihood not by normalizing over all classes but instead by contrastively increasing the energy difference between the ground truth label and another negative label for a given data point.
 This operation causes less interference with previous classes and enables EBMs to suffer less from catastrophic forgetting.

-Importantly, such a sampling strategy also allows our EBMs to be naturally applied, without any modification, to different CL settings described in \sect{sec:continual_settings}.
+Importantly, such a sampling strategy also allows EBMs to be naturally applied, without any modification, to different CL settings (\sect{sec:continual_settings}).
 Since we select the negative sample(s) from the current batch, our EBMs do not require knowledge of the task on hand.
-This allows application of EBMs in the \emph{boundary-agnostic} setting, in which the underlying tasks or task boundaries are not given.
+This allows application of EBMs in the \emph{boundary-free} setting, in which the underlying tasks or task boundaries are not given.
+See Appendix~\ref{apx:boundary-free setting} for more details about the \emph{boundary-free} setting.

-We find that the proposed EBM training objective is efficient enough to achieve good performance on different CL datasets (\tbl{tab:comp_baselines_boundary_aware} and \tbl{tab:comp_baselines_boundary_agnostic}).
+We find that the proposed EBM training objective is efficient enough to achieve good performance on different CL datasets (\tbl{tab:comp_baselines_boundary_aware} and \tbl{tab:comp_baselines_boundary_free}).
 We note however that it is possible to use other strategies for choosing the negative classes in the partition function in \eqn{eqn:ml_loss_expend}.
 In \tbl{tab:neg_sam}, we explore alternative strategies: 1) using all classes in the current training batch $\mathcal{Y_B}$ as negative classes, and 2) using all classes seen so far as negative classes.
-The usage of negative samples in the EBM training objective provides freedom for models to choose which classes to train on which is important for preventing catastrophic forgetting in continual learning.
+The usage of negative samples in the EBM training objective provides freedom for models to choose which classes to train on which is important for preventing catastrophic forgetting in CL.